wwirving/object-cloud/README.md

 <!-- 1.
 Add 3 different objects -->

+++ function to generate random integer between 1-15 in order to select class

 2. Configure different sound for different objects

 3. Add ideas class (with sound)